JerryShea/ea_scrape/README.md

   This will create a store directory and generate a bunch of files yyyy-mm-dd.html in there, and also create all.json and all.csv files

-This has been tested on Mac OS X 10.7.5 with python 2.7.1
+This has been tested on Mac OS X 10.7.5 with python 2.7.1.
+Your mileage may vary.

+TODO:

-TODO: Soon I will upload script to suck data into postgreSQL, misc SQL for data analysis, and scripts to graph data using gnuplot
+- Upload script to suck data into postgreSQL & misc SQL for data analysis
+- Upload scripts to graph data using gnuplot
+- Known bug: if you provide incorrect login details the script will not warn you, it will just download garbage, and you will get nothing in your JSON and CSV files